 Find out: How to Use Catalytic Converter Cleaner

-• Engine coolant or antifreeze mixing with oil.
-This can cause sludge to build up in the engine, which results in a blockage of the cat converter.
+• Engine coolant or antifreeze mixing with the oil.
+This causes sludge to build up in the engine, which results in a blockage of the cat converter.

 • Rust and dirt particles blocking it from within.

 • Water leaking into the engine oil due to faulty gaskets or seals.
-This can cause rust and dirt particles in the presence of water, which is an ideal recipe for clogging your catalytic converter.
+This causes rust and dirt particles in the presence of water, which is an ideal recipe for clogging your catalytic converter.

-• Using low-quality fuel with high sulphur concentrations also contributes to clog formation inside the catalytic converter.
-If you want to avoid this, use fuel with a low sulphur concentration.
+• Using low-quality fuel with high sulfur concentrations also contributes to clog formation inside the catalytic converter.
+If you want to avoid this, use fuel with a low sulfur concentration.

 • A faulty oxygen sensor also causes the car’s computer system to reduce power and run inefficiently resulting in increased emissions, which may lead to your cat getting clogged.
 It is advisable to always check your oxygen sensor with your mechanic.
 In case of any fault on the oxygen sensor, the expert will notify you on time.